Non-Toxic Cookware: What's Actually Safe for Your Kitchen

 Ceramic-coated: the PTFE alternative that isn't perfect

-Ceramic-coated pans are marketed as the "non-toxic" alternative to PTFE.
+Ceramic-coated pans are marketed as the "non-toxic" alternative to PTFE, and the coatings typically last only 1-2 years.
 Here's the reality:

 What it actually is: "Ceramic" non-stick isn't ceramic like your coffee mug.
 It's a sol-gel coating (silica-based) applied over aluminum.
 The coating contains no PTFE or PFAS, which is the main selling point.